(EMPIRE HEADED for EXTINCTION – continued)

-Into the late forties the French drew militarily from its colonies: soldiers from Morocco, Algeria, Tunisia, sub-Saharan Africa, from the minority of Vietnamese who supported the French, from Vietnam's ethnic minorities and from Laos and Cambodia.
+Into the late 1940s the French drew militarily from its colonies: soldiers from Morocco, Algeria, Tunisia, sub-Saharan Africa, from the minority of Vietnamese who supported the French, from Vietnam's ethnic minorities and from Laos and Cambodia.
 The French employed their Foreign Legion – mercenaries of European descent.
 And the French requested and received US help in funding and equipment, including tanks, the French benefiting from the Cold War.
-By the end of 1950 the US was paying half of the expense of France's effort in Vietnam.
+By the end of 1950, the US was paying half of the expense of France's effort in Vietnam.
 The French did recruit conscripts in France for their war in Vietnam, in order to keep the war from becoming more unpopular at home than it was – a war being called the "dirty war" (la sale guerre) by France's communists and leftist intellectuals, including Jean Paul Sartre.

 In late 1950, as China was sending troops into North Korea, the Viet Minh destroyed French forts near the border with China.
 The fighting dragged on for a couple of years, with the French benefiting from air power, the dropping of napalm, air mobility and paratroopers.
 The Viet Minh had the desire of a broad spectrum of the Vietnamese population willing to fight to rid their country of foreign rule, and with this the French effort in Vietnam was deteriorating.